 The level of IRB review primarily depends on the potential risks to the subjects involved in the research.
 As the potential risks to subjects increases, so too does the level of review required by the IRB.
 All levels of review are processed through eIRB (the electronic application system); however, applications for exempt projects are less detailed.
-In the case of student projects, all applications are routed through a mentor/advisor for approval.
+In the case of graduate and doctoral projects, all applications are routed through a mentor for approval.
 The three levels of review and procedures for approval for each are as follows:

 (No submission deadline)